 June 12, 2018 – Dr. Scott Gottlieb, head of the U.S. Food and Drug Administration (FDA), is warning residents of 8 states to check for recalled pre-cut melon linked to an outbreak of salmonella that has sickened 60 people.
 On Friday, Caito Foods LLC, a unit of SpartanNash Co, recalled fresh-cut watermelon, honeydew melon, cantaloupe and fresh-cut mixed fruit after these products were identified as the likely source of the outbreak.

 Free Burch Farms Cantaloupe / Honeydew Recall Lawsuit Evaluation: If you or a loved one developed listeria food poisoning (listeriosis) after eating Burch Farms cantaloupe or honeydew included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Burch Equipment LLC, and we can help.
+You may be entitled to compensation by filing a lawsuit against Burch Equipment LLC, and we can help.

 What’s the problem?

 The cantaloupes included in this recall can be identified by a red label which reads ‘Burch Farms PLU# 4319.’
 All cantaloupes included in this recall were grown by Burch Farms, but some may feature a sticker that says ‘Cottle Strawberry, Inc. PLU# 4319.’
 These melons were shipped in both corrugated boxes of nine cantaloupes per case, as well as in bulk bins.

 Honeydews included in this recall do not feature any identifiable stickers, and were packed in cartons labeled ‘melons.’
 Consumers concerned they may have purchased honeydews included in this recall should contact the store they purchased them from for information about whether those melons were part of this recall.